convisoappsec/conviso-docs/docs/integrations/powerbi.md

 </div>

-**Step 3 -** Edit the first and second lines of code by creating a function that takes the page number as a parameter.

-This function allows you to specify the page number while fetching data dynamically.
+After storing the configuration, you can connect the Conviso Platform to PowerBI.
+This allows you to create dashboards of projects tailored to your specific needs.

 <div style={{textAlign: 'center'}}>